thi-ng/umbrella/packages/hdom/README.md

 ## Status

 This project is currently still in BETA.
-The overall "API" is stable, but there's still further work planned on optimization and generalization beyond the standard browser DOM use cases.
+The overall "API" is stable, but there's still work planned on further optimization (see [benchmark](#benchmark)) and generalization beyond the standard browser DOM use cases.
 Furthermore, the project has been used for several projects in production since 2016.

 ## Installation